eldruin/ds323x-rs/README.md

 - Read and set date and time in 12-hour and 24-hour format.
 See: `get_datetime`.
 - Read and set date and time individual elements.
 For example, see: `get_year`.
 - Enable and disable the real-time clock.
 See: `enable`.
-- Read the temperature.
-See `get_temperature`.
-- Force a temperature conversion and time compensation.
-See `convert_temperature`.
 - Read the busy status.
 See `is_busy`.
 - Read whether the oscillator is or has been stopped.
 See `has_been_stopped`.
 - Clear the has-been-stopped flag.
 See `clear_has_been_stopped_flag`.
-- Set the aging offset.
+- Set and read the aging offset.
 See `set_aging_offset`.
-- Enable and disable the 32kHz output.
-See `enable_32khz_output`.
 - Select the function of the INT/SQW output pin.
 See `use_int_sqw_output_as_interrupt`.
+- Wave generation:
     - Enable and disable the square-wave generation.
 See `enable_square_wave`.
     - Select the square-wave frequency.
 See `set_square_wave_frequency`.
+    - Enable and disable the 32kHz output.
+See `enable_32khz_output`.
+    - Enable and disable the 32kHz output when battery powered.
+See `enable_32khz_output_on_battery`.
+- Alarms:
     - Set alarms 1 and 2 with several matching policies.
 See `set_alarm1_date`.
     - Read whether alarms 1 or 2 have matched.
 See `has_alarm1_matched`.
     - Clear flag indicating that alarms 1 or 2 have matched.
 See `clear_alarm1_matched_flag`.
     - Enable and disable alarms 1 and 2 interrupt generation.
 See `enable_alarm1_interrupts`.
+- Temperature conversion:
-- Enable and disable the 32kHz output when battery-powered.
-See `enable_32khz_output_on_battery`.
+    - Read the temperature.
+See `get_temperature`.
+    - Force a temperature conversion and time compensation.
+See `convert_temperature`.
     - Set the temperature conversion rate.
 See `set_temperature_conversion_rate`.
     - Enable and disable the temperature conversions when battery-powered.
 See `enable_temperature_conversions_on_battery`.

 ## The devices